alexch/codelikethis/public/lessons/learn_to_code_with_javascript/computers.md

   * It's just *really* bad at communicating

 > If your code is a two-year-old child, then an error is a temper tantrum.

+(It can take effort to figure out why they're upset and fix it.)

 * It's not all gibberish
 * Try to read it -- really try! -- and pull out the pearls from the pig slop